Latish705/intellicollab/learning/README.md

-# IntelliColab Learning Guide
+# intellicollab Learning Guide

-Welcome to the IntelliColab learning guide!
-This directory contains comprehensive documentation about the architecture, design patterns, and implementation details of the IntelliColab platform.
+Welcome to the intellicollab learning guide!
+This directory contains comprehensive documentation about the architecture, design patterns, and implementation details of the intellicollab platform.

 ## Table of Contents